5 Reasons to Buy Wool Bedding

 This is a big topic when talking about wool's hypoallergenic qualities, so we're going to take some time to help you understand why wool is so great for people with dust mite allergies and asthma, and we'll also put to rest the myths about wool that, even some medical professionals, have gotten wrong.

-Wool has an amazing, unparelleled ability to absorb harmful VOCs and keep them trapped away in the structure of the fibre!
-VOCs (volaite organic compounds) can be found in all sorts of things such as; car exhausts, paints, glues, varnishes and cleaning products.
-These can be carcenogenic and obviously troublesome to those with asthma and allergies.
-This recently discovered wool feature is just another great reason to choose wool for your home, we've written an extensive page about wool and VOCs, if you'd like to know all the technical details please click here.
+Wool has an amazing, unparalleled ability to absorb harmful VOCs and keep them trapped away in the structure of the fibre!
+VOCs (volatile organic compounds) can be found in all sorts of things such as; car exhausts, paints, glues, varnishes and cleaning products.
+These can be carcinogenic and obviously troublesome to those with asthma and allergies.
+This recently discovered wool feature is just another great reason to choose wool for your home, we've written an extensive page about wool and VOCs, to explain all the technical details.

 Back when we started this business in 2008 there was a crisis in the world of wool.
 Not only had farmers endured years of bad luck with foot and mouth disease, but the wool s were also at a devastating low!
 Farmers we're receiving as little as 60 pence per fleece, 60 pence!!
 With the average cost to shear a sheep being around £1-2 per sheep - you can see the problem straight away!
 Farmers were losing massive amounts of money and the situation was getting more and more desperate each year!
 On top of the cost of shearing the farmers had to get their wool to the auction houses to sell - all in all many farmers decided to bury, burn or give away their wool at the farm to reduce the loss.

 The Campaign for Wool was also started in 2008 by HRH Prince Charles, who has a passion for the countryside, farming and particularly wool.
 He could see that the UK's once thriving wool industry was on the verge of completely collapsing, something had to be done!
 The efforts of those involved in the Campaign for Wool have really had a huge impact on wool prices worldwide by educating manufacturers and the public on the benefits of choosing wool over synthetics.
 The Wool Room is continuously involved in the Campaign which actually has no staff, just a dedicated and growing team of people, like us, worldwide who want to make a difference!
-You can read all about the Campaign for Wool on their website, click here to read all about it.click here to read all about it.
+You can read all about the Campaign for Wool on their website.

 PS: Don't be fooled by sensationalist reports that shearing is cruel and sheep don't need to be shorn, take a look at poor old 'Big Ben', a sheep from New Zealand who evaded capture for 5 years resulting in a fleece weighing nearly 30kg!
-Click here for the full story.
-Shearing is necessary to keep sheep happy and healthy - otherwise the farmers simply wouldn't go through the expense involved.
+Shearing is necessary to keep sheep happy and healthy - otherwise the farmers simply wouldn't go through the expense involved. test

 by Erol turan